GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

     * `rest_wavelength` The rest frame wavelength of the observation.
 Calculated by dividing the observed wavelength by 1+z, where z is the redshift.
     * `wavelength_unit` Options: `angstroms`; `nm` for nanometers.
     * `flux` The observed flux.
+    * `flux_unit` Options:
-    * `flux_unit` Options: `uncalibrated` used when we don't know the unit or when the flux is uncalibrated; `erg/s/cm2/A` erg per second per square cm per angstrom.
+          *  `uncalibrated` used when we don't know the unit or when the flux is uncalibrated;
+          *  `calibrated` is used when some calibration has been done but the units were not provided;
+          *  `erg/s/cm2/A` erg per second per square cm per angstrom.

     * `redshift` If not already in the file this will be obtained from one of the references in the table at the top of the event webpage.

 ### Miscellaneous